 The volume of data coming from everywhere constantly grows, the same for the Outlook PST data file.
 Many emails every day, a lot of attachments, forwards and replies.
 However the PST size is limited by Microsoft by default and so you may face with the problem when Outlook stops working.
-For example the Outlook 2003-2007 PST file size is limited by 20 GB.
+For example the Outlook 2002 PST file size is limited by 2 GB, Outlook 2003-2007 PST file size is limited by 20 GB.
 Modern versions of MS Outlook 2010 and above are limited to have PST files not more than 50 GB in size.
 But what if you should import tons of EML files?

 In all new versions of Outlook Transfer products (5.2 and above) we have implemented the output PST splitting option especially for those who need to maintain the PST file size.
 Now you may use the “Split Output PST File” menu to enable one of the predefined “Volume size …” options to split PST file on several smaller parts while converting the EML to PST or migrating from other email clients to Outlook.

 We will review it on example of EML to Outlook Transfer tool…

 - Run the EML to Outlook Transfer utility

 - Use menu “Mode” to select “Save to PST file” option